Our Model // A Catalyst for Collective Impact

 Our members’ stories are compelling and help us see why the state of Washington is such an important key to making the world a healthier, safer, and more equitable place.
 For this reason, our 2012 Annual Report is focused on highlighting key trends and illustrating them with the innovative work of our members.
 We hope that this will give you a snapshot of the diversity and depth of impact of Washington’s development sector.
 Read our annual report.

-Global Washington is in its fifth year.
+Global Washington is in its sixth year.
 We have executed on our slogan to “Convene, Strengthen, Advocate” through an annual conference1, workshops, lecture series, and countless engagements with our member partners and with other leaders in global development.
 In that time, through informal interactions as well as formal surveys, we have also learned that our partners are eager to learn more, to contribute more, and to collaborate more towards common goals: greater impact in international development and more support for development activity by organizations based in the state of Washington.

 In the hopes that it can support such efforts, Global Washington is currently considering a number of approaches.
 One which seems promising is the “collective impact2”approach formalized by FSG3.